 -

-A simple green salad with vinaigrette to cut the richness
+A simple green salad with a sharp vinaigrette (cuts the richness)

 -